jacpa42/abalone/README.md

 ![Abalone](https://www.geekyhobbies.com/wp-content/uploads/2020/08/Abalone-Setup.jpg)

+todo:
-todo: Auto switch state when clicking on empty square. make scoring work easier to know whos turn it is actual scoring render score to top l and r in respective colors
+Auto switch state when clicking on empty square. easier to know whos turn it is render score to top l and r in respective colors